sous-chefs/rundeck/cookbooks/ntp/README.md

 * ntp['varlibdir']

   - String, the path to /var/lib files such as the driftfile.
-  - Default, platform-specific location (*nix only).
+  - Default, platform-specific location.

 * ntp['statsdir']

   - String, the directory path for files created by the statistics facility.
-  - Default, platform-specific location. (*nix only)
+  - Default, platform-specific location.

 * ntp['conf\_owner'] and ntp['conf\_group']

   - String, the owner and group of the sysconf directory files, such as /etc/ntp.conf.
-  - Default, platform-specific root:root or root:wheel (*nix only)
+  - Default, platform-specific root:root or root:wheel

 * ntp['var\_owner'] and ntp['var\_group']

   - String, the owner and group of the /var/lib directory files, such as /var/lib/ntp.
-  - Default, platform-specific ntp:ntp or root:wheel (*nix only)
+  - Default, platform-specific ntp:ntp or root:wheel

 ## Usage